Nuchal translucency test

 How the Test is Performed

-Your health care provider uses abdominal ultrasound (not vaginal) to measure the nuchal fold.
+Your health care provider uses abdominal ultrasound or a vaginal ultrasound to measure the nuchal fold.
 All unborn babies have some fluid at the back of their neck.
 In a baby with Down syndrome or other genetic disorders, there is more fluid than normal.
 This makes the space look thicker.

 A blood test of the mother is also done.
 Together, these two tests will tell if the baby could have Down syndrome or another genetic disorder.